A Git workflow with the terminal

 Mix everything together and put in the oven for 45 mins at 200 °C.

-After you added a recipe, switch back to the terminal.
+Save the file and switch back to the terminal.

 Check the current status of your Git repository by running